qqrm/cargo-warden/README.md

 Use `scripts/run_ci_checks.sh` to reproduce the pull request GitHub Actions checks locally.
 The script:

 - installs missing Debian packages (`pkg-config`, `libseccomp-dev`, `protobuf-compiler`, `jq`, `xxhash`),
-- installs the cargo subcommands required by the pipeline (`cargo-machete`, `cargo-audit`, `cargo-nextest`, `cargo-udeps`, `cargo-fuzz`),
+- installs the cargo subcommands required by the pipeline (`cargo-machete`, `cargo-audit`, `cargo-nextest`, `cargo-udeps`),
-- ensures the stable toolchain has the `rustfmt`, `clippy`, and `llvm-tools-preview` components, plus a nightly toolchain for `cargo udeps` and `cargo fuzz`,
+- ensures the stable toolchain has the `rustfmt`, `clippy`, and `llvm-tools-preview` components, plus a nightly toolchain for `cargo udeps`,
-- runs the same validation commands as the CI jobs, including formatting, linting, tests, supply-chain checks, example runs, and fuzz builds.
+- runs the same validation commands as the CI jobs, including formatting, linting, tests, supply-chain checks, and example runs.

 Run it from the repository root: